nargisgh/iSPY/app/src/main/java/cmpt276/termproject/docs/readme1.txt

 conventions of the game in detail with sources provided.

 ## Key Features

-* Custom images curated - Menu and Splash screen
+	•	Custom images curated - Menu and Splash screen
-* Aesthetically pleasing
+	•	Aesthetically pleasing
-* Consistent theme and fonts throughout the entire app
+	•	Consistent theme and fonts throughout the entire app
-* Background music implemented throughout the game
+	•	Background music implemented throughout the game
-* Options allows menu and game play to switch themes
+	•	Options allows menu and game play to switch themes
-* Menu switches between two backgrounds depending on theme
+	•	Menu switches between two backgrounds depending on theme
-* Interactive game play for cards drawn (audio)
+	•	Interactive game play for cards drawn (audio)
-* Dynamic UI - Scales all objects proportional to screen size and different devices
+	•	Dynamic UI - Scales all objects proportional to screen size and different devices
-* Sources provided in the Help Screen
+	•	Sources provided in the Help Screen
-* Animations included in the Splash Screen
+	•	Animations included in the Splash Screen
-* Android notification and button bar made transparent for a better display
+	•	Android notification and button bar made transparent for a better display
-* Pop up screen shows at the end of game play with the option of saving the score under a custom username or to cancel
+	•	Pop up screen shows at the end of game play with the option of saving the score under a custom username or to cancel
-* Back button implemented for every activity
+	•	Back button implemented for every activity

-## Authors
+## Authors:
-* Shaheen Eshghi
+	•	Shaheen Eshghi
-* Halakseka Jegatheesa
+	•	Halakseka Jegatheesa
-* Mikhail Alexeev
+	•	Mikhail Alexeev
-* Nargis Ghiasi
+	•	Nargis Ghiasi